 - If the seller has placed the item on a 1 day only auction, be wary.
 It could be that the person is looking for some quick money and doesn’t actually have the item.
 The price is likely to be way too low for the machine they’re claiming to be in possession of.

 - Take notice of poor feedback.
 Don’t purchase anything from anyone you don’t have the utmost confidence in.

 - Always pay via Paypal or cash on collection.
 Paypal is free to use and you are protected as a buyer .
 If you opt not to pay until you see the sewing machine, you have at least some insurance.

-What questions would you want to ask the seller of used sewing and embroidery machines?
+What questions would you want to ask the seller of used sewing machines?
 Let us know in the comments section below.